WHAT A PIECE OF WORK IS MAN

 —after Hamlet, William Shakespeare

-Artist Patricia Kaersenhout uses her work to raise awareness of diverging perspectives on the past.
-She exposes the charged side of Dutch history by making space for voices and stories that have been denied a place in the dominant, prevailing narrative for years.
-We see this in her latest work What a Piece of Work is Man (2021), presented for the first time on the former shooting range of Het HEM.
-The installation makes the explosiveness of the Dutch colonial past palpable and emphasises the importance of making space for varying perspectives on our past.
+What a Piece of Work is Man (2021), presented for the first time on the former shooting range of Het HEM, is an installation which makes the explosiveness of the Dutch colonial past palpable and emphasises the importance of making space for varying perspectives on our past.
 The Hembrug site, the location of a munitions factory of the Dutch state active until 2003, brings forth a range of contesting sentiments and is by no means a neutral player in this work.
 But how do we write a history that leaves room for multiplicity and conflicting perspectives and experiences?

 Counter monuments